Irarrázaval metro station

-Irarrázaval is a transfer station between the Line 3 and Line 5 of the Santiago Metro.
+Irarrázaval is a transfer station between the Line 3 and Line 5 of the Santiago Metro in Chile.
 The station is so named due to its location beneath Avenida Irarrázaval, a main road of the commune of Ñuñoa, which in turn was named after the Chilean lawyer and politician Manuel José Yrarrázaval Larraín.
 The Line 5 station was opened on 5 April 1997 as part of the inaugural section of the line, from Baquedano to Bellavista de La Florida.
 The Line 3 station was opened on 22 January 2019 as part of the inaugural section of the line, from Los Libertadores to Fernando Castillo Velasco.
 Construction of the 6.5 km tunnel between Irarrázaval and Fernando Castillo Velasco was completed in 2017 on a budget of 145 million euro.

 The station is located underground, between stations Santa Isabel to the north and Ñuble to the south.
 Vicuña Mackenna Avenue is one block to the west of the station.

 Access to Irarrázaval metro station is via Avenida General Bustamante as it intersects with Avenida Irarrázaval, and via the interior of Bustamante Park facing Avenida Irarrázaval.
 The station also has disability access.

+History

+The metro station's name, Irarrázaval, refers to the Irarrázaval Avenue that goes over the station.
+The name Irarrázaval comes from Manuel José Yrarrázaval, an important politician, businessman and aristocrat, member of the House of Andia-Irarrázaval.